-- 4.17 Business activity in locations with high levels of acquisitive crime, or for clients who have convictions for acquisitive crimes, which increases the likelihood the client may possess criminal property.
-Factors may include: - i. acting for clients affiliated to countries with high levels of corruption or organized crime, or where terrorist organisations operate, or countries with inadequate frameworks to prevent and detect money laundering and the terrorist financing; and - ii. in assessing which jurisdictions may present a higher risk, objective data published by the International Monetary Fund ("IMF"), Financial Action Task Force ("FATF"), World Bank, the Egmont Group of Financial Intelligence Units, US Department of State ("International Narcotics Control Strategy Report"), Office of Foreign Assets Control ("OFAC") and Transparency International (Corruption Perception Index) will be relevant.
+4.16 Business activity in locations with high levels of acquisitive crime, or for clients who have convictions for acquisitive crimes, which increases the likelihood the client may possess criminal property.
+Factors may include:

+- i. acting for clients affiliated to countries with high levels of corruption or organized crime, or where terrorist organisations operate, or countries with inadequate frameworks to prevent and detect money laundering and the financing of terrorism; and - ii. in assessing which jurisdictions may present a higher risk, objective data published by the International Monetary Fund ("IMF"), FATF, World Bank, the Egmont Group of Financial Intelligence Units, US Department of State (International Narcotics Control Strategy Report), Office of Foreign Assets Control ("OFAC") and Transparency International (Corruption Perception Index) will be relevant.